 Significant buyer investment risk exists for investors looking to acquire digital agencies.
 While good buyers have the vision to see opportunities, they also will have a keen and often overcompensating view of the risks associated with making an acquisition.
 These risks discount the value of any investment in a private business.
 Here are just a few.

 First, market risk can and will impact the value of a business.
 The recent pandemic is the perfect example of how outside forces can greatly and immediately have a negative impact on the value of your agency.
 This is often called systematic risk.

 Second, small or smaller private companies always include a discount to value because they do not hold the same liquidity preference premium held by public companies.
 Public companies often hold more sustainable and scalable income, but more importantly, they are liquid.
 Liquidity means shares can be more easily bought and sold in an active market between two willing buyers and sellers.

-Third, internal business risk.
+Third, internal business decisions risk.
 There is inherent business risk within the operations and individual market of a given company.
 This is often referred to as idiosyncratic risk.

 The cost of capital in digital agency mergers and acquisitions is more than just the interest rate of the debt used to acquire the business, which can range from 5% to 20%+, depending on the source and type of capital used (mezz financing can be double the cost of senior debt).

 When buyers assess the cost of capital, they also typically take into account comparable “next best investments.

 If I’m doing a comparison as a buyer, I might look at it like this.
 I have $1M to invest in something.
 In this case, I would compare it against three separate options:

 While these are not apples-to-apples comparisons in their risk profile and liquidity, performing this exercise is helpful in determining whether buying a particular business or business asset will be a good investment.